Sputchik/twitch-pyql/README.md

 Twitch's Typed, Annotated GraphQL operations

-This library provides representation of request/responses types within all endpoints used when surfing through https://twitch.tv.
+File provides representation of request/responses types within all endpoints used when surfing through https://twitch.tv.
 Type definitions are automatically generated and **may not represent all possible types**, but gives you a better experience extracting response keys.

 Example: